Scientific Calculator

 How to use this calculator

 Build an expression with the buttons and press = to evaluate it.
-Use sin, cos, tan (and their inverses), ln and log, and for roots and powers, plus π and e.
-Switch between Degrees and Radians for trigonometry, to delete, and C to clear.
+Use sin, cos, tan (and their inverses sin⁻¹, cos⁻¹, tan⁻¹), ln and log for logarithms, √ and xʸ for roots and powers, and the constants π and e.
+Switch between Degrees and Radians before entering any angle, use ⌫ to delete the last character, and C to clear the entire expression.

 What a scientific calculator does